Submissions

 Books

 If you have a music-related book/comic book/etc submission, please contact us at the e-mail addresses noted below.
-Jennifer prefers behind-the-scenes books, memoirs (especially of the hard rock/heavy metal ilk) and photography books.
-April likes bios/memoirs, histories/surveys and fiction (and she’s a slow reader, so get your books submitted early).
+All types of books about music and musicians are welcome, but Jennifer has a special fondness for behind-the-scenes books, memoirs (especially of the hard rock/heavy metal ilk) and photography books, and April likes historical overviews, oral histories, biographies, memoirs and thought-provoking works along the lines of Simon Reynolds’ Retromania.

 Music

-Type(s) of music covered: We like a wide variety of styles: indie, punk, metal, Americana, country & western, hip-hop, lounge, Ethiopian jazz, Balkan brass, all flavors of folk music, people banging on metal things… so don’t be afraid to send us something different.
+Type(s) of music covered: we like a wide variety of styles: indie, punk, metal, Americana, country & western, hip-hop, weird experimental noise, Balkan brass, all flavors of folk music, people banging on metal things… so don’t be afraid to send us something different.

 ALL submissions should include the following: